gopika-cec/VirtualMouse/README.md

 ## ✨ Features

 ✅ Control mouse movement with hand gestures
 ✅ Left, right, and double-click recognition
 ✅ Smooth cursor movement and dragging support
 ✅ Scroll using “Thumb Up” gesture
-✅ Adjust **system volume** and **screen brightness** with pinch gestures ✅ Simple **Tkinter GUI** for mode toggling (Volume / Brightness) ✅ Works in real time using your webcam
+✅ Adjust **system volume** and **screen brightness** with pinch gestures
+✅ Simple **Tkinter GUI** for mode toggling (Volume / Brightness)

----

-## 🎥 Demo

-> *(You can insert a GIF or YouTube link here to show the gestures in action.)*
+✅ Works in real time using your webcam

 ---